This post may contain affiliate links.

 Many people wonder “do you use micellar water before or after cleanser?”
 If you do decide to use a micellar cleansing water, then it’s important to use it at the right time in your routine.
 Micellar cleansing waters should be used before your cleanser.

-What’s the difference between micellar water and makeup remover?
+What’s the difference between micellar water and cleanser?
 Many people think of micellar waters as makeup removers, but they’re actually very different!
 While micellar waters do help to remove makeup, you should think of them as a pre-cleanse or first gentle cleanser that helps to break down makeup.
+Whereas a cleanser is used to actually cleanse the skin and get rid of any excess impurities and residue from the micellar water.

 Typically, a dedicated makeup remover should be used if you wear heavy or long-wearing makeup or waterproof makeup.
 While micellar waters can help break down these products, they are not as powerful as a dedicated makeup remover when it comes to waterproof and long-wear formulas.